winglang/winglibs/README.md

 Welcome!
 You've arrived to the warm and cozy home of the *Wing Trusted Library Ecosystem*.

-This repository hosts the code for [Wing](https://winglang.io) libraries that we consider trusted and that meet our community's quality bar.
+This repository hosts the code for [Wing](https://winglang.io) libraries (also called "winglibs") that we consider trusted and that meet our community's quality bar.

 One of the cool things about trusted libraries is that we take care of building, testing and publishing them for you.